Khaleda Zia: Family

-Zia's first son, Tarique Rahman (b.
-1967), got involved in politics and went on to become the acting chairman of the Bangladesh Nationalist Party.
-Her second son, Arafat Rahman "Koko" (b.
-1969), died of a cardiac arrest in 2015.
+Zia's first son, Tarique Rahman (born 1965), is the current prime minister of Bangladesh and the chairman of the Bangladesh Nationalist Party, after being elected in the 2026 general election.
+Her second son, Arafat Rahman (1969–2015) was a prominent sports organizer in the country.
 Zia's sister, Khurshid Jahan (1939–2006), served as the Minister of Women and Children Affairs during 2001–2006.
 Her younger brother, Sayeed Iskander (1953–2012), was also a politician who served as a Jatiya Sangsad member from the Feni-1 constituency during 2001–2006.
-Her second brother, Shamim Iskandar, is a retired flight engineer of Bangladesh Biman.
+Her second brother, Shamim Iskandar, is a retired flight engineer of Biman Bangladesh Airlines.
 Her second sister is Selina Islam.